 If you do choose an interchange plus pricing model, be sure to understand if there are any other fees added by your processor to make up for the smaller fixed fee they are getting on each transaction.

-Choosing the Right Pricing Model
+Choosing the Right Card Processing Fee Model

 There is no obvious answer for which pricing model to choose.
 None of these options will be the perfect fit for every business, and there are many other factors that may influence your final effective rate for processing.
 The first step is to understand what your current payment mix looks like by analyzing your statements.